allthesignals/MAPC-Viz/readme.md

 # _MAPC.Viz_

+Easy to use.
+Easy to modify.

-Description: a series of reusable charts tailored to the needs of the Metropolitan Area Planning Council.
+A series of reusable charts tailored to the needs of the Metropolitan Area Planning Council.

+D3 + D3.chart.

 Embraces the principles of reusability, as described by Mike Bostock: http://bost.ocks.org/mike/chart/